 Amtelco Receives US Patent for Scripting Method

-Amtelco has been granted a patent by the United States Patent and Trademark Office for for “A System and Method for Intelligent Script Swapping.”
+Amtelco has been granted a patent by the United States Patent and Trademark Office for “A System and Method for Intelligent Script Swapping.”
 The patentable element is Amtelco’s method of writing scripts that are usable by multiple platforms such as Infinity telephone agent, “Just Say It” IVR, and Web scripting, retaining previously collected information as the script moves from platform to platform.
-Information is passed on as the script moves to another platform, such as from IVR to agent to Web page.
-All the information collected in each segment of the call stay with it as it moves to the next platform.
+Information is passed on as the script moves to another platform, such as from IVR to agent to a Web page.
+All the information collected in each segment of the call stays with it as it moves to the next platform.

 New miOnCall Scheduling App

 Amtelco announced its subscription-based on-call scheduling solution: miOnCall, a cloud-based on-call scheduling application to assign schedule coverage, view schedule coverage, and dispatch messages.
-The schedules are available to call center clients and personnel via Web access, can be synched with Microsoft Outlook® calendars, and accessed from many smartphones.
+The schedules are available to call center clients and personnel via Web access, can be synced with Microsoft Outlook® calendars, and accessed from many smartphones.
 The miOnCall app utilizes many features found in Amtelco’s Infinity IS on-call scheduling package.
 In addition, the setup wizard and online help make it easy to quickly set up schedules.
 “We are very proud to introduce miOnCall, our first cloud-based solution,” said Amtelco President Tom Curtin.
 “Additionally, call centers may also become distributors for Amtelco cloud-based subscription applications.”

 Amtelco Installs the 200th Infinity IS System